MrEricSir/QMLRearrangeableTreeView/README.md

 * Rearrangeable by long-pressing on an item and dragging it.
 * One item can be "selected" with a mouse click.
 * One-level deep folders (similar to iOS home screen folders.)
-* Arbitrary number of "special" items can't be rearranged at the top of the list.
+* Arbitrary number of stationary items can't be rearranged at the top of the list.
 * Works with a standard QML ListView.
 * Data is stored entirely in the list model itself.